swdevlin/ars-magica-grimoire/README.md

 </spell>
 ```

+If `source` and `page` are included they are printed at the end of the name of the spell.
+The XSL supports a parameter to suppress the printing of the source.

 The `type` attribute can be standard, general, unique, mercurian, or special.

 The `ritual`, `faerie`, and `atlantean` attributes are optional.
 If set to true, then that label is displayed on the spell details line.